Wall Street drifts as Intel tumbles and gold's price rises to another record

 NEW YORK (AP) — The U.S. stock market is drifting in mixed trading on Friday, as a zigzag week punctuated by loud threats and pullbacks heads toward a quieter close.

-The S&P 500 rose 0.2% but was still on track to finish a second straight week with a modest loss.
-The Dow Jones Industrial Average was down 240 points, or 0.5%, as of 11:30 a.m.
-Eastern time, and the Nasdaq composite was 0.5% higher.
+The S&P 500 was mostly unchanged and remained on track to finish a second straight week with a modest loss.
+The Dow Jones Industrial Average was down 305 points, or 0.6%, as of 12:49 p.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

 Chief Financial Officer David Zinsner said shortages of supplies are affecting the entire industry, and Intel expects available supply to hit a bottom early this year before improving in the spring and beyond.
 CEO Lip-Bu Tan highlighted the company’s opportunities created by the artificial-intelligence era.